 - Vehicles are not permitted to place legs onto council land and footpaths other than public highways.

-- Placing Skips on block paving, slabbed driveways, hidden manhole covers, soft and un-level ground is not advisable and so is only done so at your own risk.
+- Placing Skips on block paving, slabbed driveways, hidden manhole covers, soft and un-level ground is not advisable and is only done so at the customers own risk.

 Drurys Environmental Services cannot be held responsibility for damage to customers’ property or premises if the ground or site is not suitable for a HGV and the points above have not been given due consideration.